 Day trips 1 hour or less from London are marked in purple

 Day trips within 2 hours from London are marked in yellow

 Day trips 3 hours from London are marked in red

 International destinations are marked in green

-Popular day trips 1 hour from London
+Popular day trips 1 hour (or less) from London

 The little town of Lewes in East Sussex is known primarily to historians as the setting for the Battle of Lewes and to archaeologists as the site of a settlement since at least 961 AD.
 But for travellers the town’s main claim to fame is as a centre of fiery celebration: Lewes Bonfire Night; the Britain’s most dangerous Guy Fawkes celebration.

 As locals and visitors Remember the 5th of November, the streets of Lewes turn to smoke and fire.
 Six separate Lewes Bonfire Society organisations host parades and bonfires around town, all in celebration of the death of Guy Fawkes and the failure of the Gunpowder Plot.